Share-based commitment and incentive scheme

 RSP (Restricted Share Pool) is a secondary share plan for special situations, to be decided upon separately.
 The plan consists of annually commencing individual share plans that each have a three-year commitment period, after which the potentially promised share awards for an individual plan will be paid to the participants, provided that their employment or service relationship with Kesko Group continues until the payment of the awards.

 In RSP plans, share promises have not been given to the President and CEO or the other Group Management Board members.
-The maximum number of shares to be granted is 20,000 shares in plans 2017 and 2018.
-The commitment period for the 2017 RSP will end on 15 March 2020, and the commitment period for the 2018 RSP on 15 March 2021.
+The maximum number of shares to be granted is 20,000 shares in plans 2017, 2018 and 2019.
+The commitment period for the 2017 RSP will end on 15 March 2020, the commitment period for the 2018 RSP on 15 March 2021 and the commitment period for the 2019 RSP will end on 15 March 2022.

 Share-based compensation scheme 2014-2016